babel/website/docs/cli.md

 ### Compile Directories

-Compile the entire `src` directory and output it to the `lib` directory.
-You may use `--out-dir` or `-d`.
+Compile the entire `src` directory and output it to the `lib` directory by using either `--out-dir` or `-d`.
 This doesn't overwrite any other files or directories in `lib`.

 ```sh
 npx babel src --out-dir lib
 ```

-Compile the entire `src` directory and output it to the one concatenated file.
+Compile the entire `src` directory and output it as a single concatenated file.

 ```sh
 npx babel src --out-file script-compiled.js